cbettinger/tufte-latex/README.md

 ## Bugs/Features/Support

-For kudos, feature requests, patches, or support requests that you feel are _particular_ to this Tufte-LaTeX package, i.e., not a general LaTeX issue, please use this project's issue tracker available at <https://github.com/Tufte-LaTeX/tufte-latex/issues>.
+For kudos, feature requests, patches, or support requests that you feel are _particular_ to the original Tufte-LaTeX package, i.e., not a general LaTeX issue, please use the project's issue tracker available at <https://github.com/Tufte-LaTeX/tufte-latex/issues>.

-## Contributing

-Patches and pull requests are most welcome via the issue tracker!
-Submit a series of high quality patches, and you'll find yourself a developer on this project.
+# License
+Copyright © 2018 by Christian Bettinger

+Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.

+THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS ALL WARRANTIES WITH REGARD TO THIS SOFTWARE INCLUDING ALL IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS.
+IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR ANY SPECIAL, DIRECT, INDIRECT, OR CONSEQUENTIAL DAMAGES OR ANY DAMAGES WHATSOEVER RESULTING FROM LOSS OF USE, DATA OR PROFITS, WHETHER IN AN ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.

-## License
+# Original License

 Copyright 2007–2015 by Kevin Godby, Bil Kleb, and Bill Wood.